CLYDE MUNRO TEACHES P1 PUPILS HOW TO BRUSH

 To mark National Brush Day (1st November), which is specifically timed to follow the impact of Halloween and its sugary treats, Clyde Munro visited four and five-year-old pupils from Annette Street Primary School in Glasgow’s Govanhill to reinforce the importance of children’s oral health and promote good teeth-brushing habits.

-The children were also taught to protect the environment by turning off the tap off while they brush as leaving the tap running is habit that can unnecessarily waste Scotland’s precious resource.
+The children were also taught to protect the environment by turning off the tap off while they brush as leaving the tap running is a habit that can unnecessarily waste Scotland’s precious resource.

 Clyde Munro joined forces with Scottish Water after they announced that it has been given the official stamp of approval by the Oral Health Foundation after submitting scientific evidence that its tap water promotes healthier teeth and gums.